 So, if many countries have already banned the use of dental amalgam, and the FDA now states that they should not be placed in children and pregnant women, how could we still think it is safe to have in our mouth?

 The harm that dental amalgam causes to our bodies, and the environment is quite apparent.
 Safe removal of dental amalgam may not be as obvious.
 Removal of dental amalgam can pose significant health risks if not done correctly.
 The SMART protocol, as developed by the IAOMT (International Academy of Oral Medicine and Toxicology), is the most extensive protective protocol to safely removal dental amalgam.
 Only specially trained dentists who are SMART certified in dental amalgam removal should perform the procedure.
 You should observe the procedures listed by the IAOMT during your amalgam removal procedure.
+At Phoenix Biological Dentistry, we are SMART certified and capable of removing mercury fillings safely and least invasively.

 1) U.S. Food & Drug Administration (FDA).
 Dental Amalgam Fillings.
 18 February 2021. https://www.fda.gov/medical-devices/dental-devices/dental-amalgam-fillings.
 2 May 2022.